Cc618/Riddim/README.md

 ## Features
 Riddim is designed for algorithms, the goal is to provide an easy and readable code.

-- It provides a modular **standard library** with powerful collections (vectors, maps, segment trees...) and algorithms (map, reduce, binary search...)
+- It provides a modular **standard library** with powerful collections (vectors, maps, iterators, segment trees...) and algorithms (map, reduce, binary search...)
 - An **auto documentation** tool is included
 - **Garbage collection** is used for memory management
 - **Error handling** is easy with try / catch blocks